IvoBlok/LZRoverEngine/README.md

  - normal estimation
  - clustering

-these techniques are inspired, and if not just copied from a series of closely related papers, of which the main ones are listed below:
+are inspired, if not just in some cases copied from a series of closely related papers, of which the main ones are listed below:
  - 'SegMap: Segment-based mapping and localization using data-driven descriptors' DOI: 10.1177/0278364919863090
  - 'SegMatch: Segment Based Place Recognition in 3D Point Clouds' DOI: 10.1109/ICRA.2017.7989618
- - 'Incremental Segment-Based Localization in 3D Point Clouds'
+ - 'Incremental Segment-Based Localization in 3D Point Clouds'  DOI: ???

 INSTALLATION
 ====================================